mrwel8/mrwel8.github.com/_posts/2015-05-14-thoughts-on-wave.md

 ### It's more popular than you might think

 ### It's expensive, but likely worth it
+Sure the numbers look pretty big on the Salesforce website, but think about what you're getting.
+Besides, there are some discounts going around right now that I can help you take advantage of :wink:

 ### It's actually "Salesforce Analytics Cloud, powered by Wave"
 My guess is Benioff got a little too excited by the name at Dreamforce '14, and now everyone thinks it's "Salesforce Wave"...
 The giant inflatable surfboard made it all worth it though!